Cookbook

 It is delightfully fragrant and I serve it frozen or almost frozen by taking it out of the freezer a little while before serving.

 It is a Mary Berry recipe, for 6 people.
-I serve it in small coffee cups or ramekins, topped with homegrown berries like redcurrants, blackcurrants, strawberries and raspberries, whatever is growing in …
+I serve it in small coffee cups or ramekins, topped with homegrown berries like redcurrants, blackcurrants, strawberries and raspberries, whatever …

 Read more…